Peter Bance: Research work and collection

 Bance states that although Sikhs passionately request that historical materials related to them currently in foreign collections be returned to Sikhs, that the heritage itself that was left in Sikh-control has not been properly taken care of.
 Bance states that whilst items gifted to the British by the Sikhs have been taken care of in British hands, the things that other parties gifted to the Sikhs at Lahore has not been similarly looked after with such care.
 He criticizes families of former Sikh princely states in the post-independence-era for auctioning off their historical collections to private buyers to make money rather than handing them over to the government.
 In-contrast to this, Bance praises the British museums currently holding historical Sikh-related materials, in that their manner of handling and obtaining these items is far superior in-terms of historical preservation and from an ethical perspective.

 Another book he released later-on delve into the relationship between local Sikh gurdwaras, Sikh migration, and Sikh experiences in the United Kingdom.

 Bance has amassed a collection of artefacts related to Duleep Singh and his family, such as clothing, weapons, photographs, and personal writings (such as diaries).
 He has exhibited at museums such as the Victoria & Albert Museum, the British Museum, and the Bard Graduate Center.
 Some curious items from his collection include the personal Bible of Duleep Singh from Fatehgarh.

 In 2015, he was credited for discovering what had happened to Princess Pauline Duleep Singh, daughter of Duleep Singh and his second-wife, in France.
 He is also credited with uncovering the graves of Prince Victor Duleep Singh and his wife Monte Carlo, and Maharani Jind Kaur's gravestone in Kensal Green, London.

 Apart from his historical research and artefact collecting pursuits, he operates a London-based property business.
 He is a frequent contributor to BBC Radios Suffolk, Norfolk, and London.

+In 2026, he released his third book on Duleep Singh's family and he lent part of his collection for The Last Princesses of Punjab exhibition at Kensington Palace.
+After November, the collection will be displayed in Canada.